MataKrow/Checkpoints/README.md

 * Presets!

 **Preset System.**<br />
 The checkpoint system was only really meant as a resource for mappers, but the people I've shown this to expressed of adding sometype of way to place this into pre-existing maps.
 So I made this!
-Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more mapsets in the future and you can too, as the projects open-source.
+Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more mapsets in the future and you can too, since project's open-source.

 And now some GIFS!